0.01

 secrets:

-# Optional, remove files if you do not want to encrypt them
+# Optional — remove the files section if you do not want to encrypt files.

 files: